akademy/ldview/README.md

 Includes a browser based template request system utilising the Dust template engine, see  LDView / public / js / templater.js

 Includes a node library to interface with Fuseki, see LDView / lib / fuseki.js

+Includes a webviews module to open multiple pages in a single page.